 Your brand positioning is the essence of what you are about, and what you want others to see you as.
 It should concisely sum up your brand - without fussy words, lengthy sentences, or explanatory sub-headings, with language that emulates the impression you are trying to create.
 Crack this and your positioning builds to be emotive and more than the sum of its parts.

 Paul Lindley, founder of Ella’s Kitchen, developed a brand positioning that effortlessly sums up his mission to revolutionise kids’ eating habits by making healthy food tasty and fun.
-This compelling positioning can be seen in the company’s tactile packaging, the naming of their products as ‘The Red One’ and ‘The Yellow One’ and in their innovative approach.
+This compelling positioning can be seen in the company’s tactile packaging and in the naming of their products as ‘The Red One’ and ‘The Yellow One’.

 Never fall into the trap of trying to be liked by everyone.
 Head down this road (and many do) and you’ll be vanilla and not meaning anything to anybody.

-Controversial as it is, they have marketing to generation-Y absolutely nailed — they understand them and focus on them only.
-The opposite of love is not hate — it is complacency — and complacent customers are not loyal.
-So decide who your “someone” is — define them as one person and make, do and say everything with them in mind.
+Controversial as it is, they have marketing to generation-Y absolutely nailed - they understand them and focus on them only.
+The opposite of love is not hate - it is complacency - and complacent customers are not loyal.
+So decide who your “someone” is - define them,and make, do and say everything with them in mind.

 Define how you act